ibabic/EmployeeManagmentSystem/README.md

 #### Enhanced Calendar Functionality

+- Notifications: Employees will receive notifications regarding scheduled vacations and overtime assignments.
+- Vacation and Overtime Proposals: Employees can propose vacation time and overtime directly through the app.
 - Employee Schedule View: Employees will have access to a calendar displaying all scheduled activities, including vacations, sick leave, overtime, and meetings for any selected date.
 This feature provides employees with a comprehensive overview of their daily schedule, allowing them to effectively manage their time and commitments.

 Scheduled Activities: